Verpous/AlwaysShadow/README.md

 # THIS PROGRAM IS A WORK IN PROGRESS.
 IT'S NOT DONE YET.

 # AlwaysShadow
 Shadowplay's Instant Replay feature is unreliable.
 You often find out it is turned off when you need it most.
-This is despite enabling the feature which is supposed to launch it on startup.
+This is despite enabling the fact that it's supposed to run on startup.
 This is a simple Windows program which will make sure Instant Replay is on at all times.

 ### Usage instructions.
 Run AlwaysShadow.exe.
 I recommend [adding it to your startup programs](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) so it will always be running when you turn on your computer.
 The program will make sure to turn Instant Replay back on should it ever turn off.
 Additionally, there is a system tray icon with options to disable or exit the program.